pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 ```

 Parameters:
-- channels (NSArray<NSString *>): Channels to fetch counts for.
+- channels (NSArray<NSString *>): Target channels.
+Required.
-- timetokens (NSArray<NSNumber *>): Single or multiple timetokens; positions correspond to channels list.
+- timetokens (NSArray<NSNumber *>): One or more timetokens aligned by index to channels.
+Required.
-- completion (PNMessageCountCompletionBlock): Result or error.
+- completion (PNMessageCountCompletionBlock)

 ### Sample code